jixiaojie/CarND-Controls-PID/README.md

 #### 3.Describe the effect each of the P, I, D components had in your implementation.

-P:0.100513
+P: 0.100513
-I:0.002906
+I: 0.002906
-D:7.1
+D: 7.1

 #### 4.Describe how the final hyperparameters were chosen.
 I use twiddle to determine the final hyperparameters, the code of twiddle in main_twiddle.cpp.
 Here is a code fragment

 ```